-Eurofins' evolution of nontargeted screening methods is one of the company's most exciting developments.
+Eurofins' evolution of non-targeted screening methods is one of the company's most exciting developments.
 Teams from across the company have pioneered wider screening techniques covering a range of sectors, from food and pharmaceutical, to environment and water.
 A very prominent example of an unexpected, and hence missed issue that evolved into a scandal was the addition of the industrial chemical melamine found in baby milk in China in 2008.
 Another was the addition of horse meat to beef in Europe in 2013.
 Such fraudulent practices were never expected and so were not explicitly searched for.
-Non-targeted screening tests are enabling a whole variety of industries to better quard against sequencing.
-Used to profile the microbiome of food, pharmaceutical and environmental samples, the test focuses on identifying the microscreening approach.
-Eurofins' method organism communities present, helping to recognise a broad spectrum of bacteria.
-For example, the test can be used for the control of fermentation processes or the analysis of biofilms (a thin microbial layer).
-The tests require no assumption to be made about a given species of interest, and all species included in the database can be And this is only the beginning. identified in one test.
+Non-targeted screening tests are enabling a whole variety of industries to better guard against health crises.